FANUC Inline Measurement Program

 40: CALL MSR_MEAS_FEAT(1,3) ;

-• J P[1] 100% FINE: Move to the first measurement position with 100% velocity.
+• J P[1] 100% FINE: Move precisely to the first measurement position with 100% velocity.

-• CALL MSR_MEAS_FEAT (1,3): The robot triggers the execution of the Mech-MSR project.
-The project contains the following settings: part ID 1 and feature ID 3.
+• CALL MSR_MEAS_FEAT (1,3): The robot triggers the execution of the Mech-MSR project with part ID 1 and feature measurement ID 3.

 • 1: Part ID.

-• J P[2] 100% FINE: Move to the second measurement position with 100% velocity.
+• J P[2] 100% FINE: Move precisely to the second measurement position with 100% velocity.

-• J P[3] 100% FINE: Move to the third measurement position with 100% velocity.
+• J P[3] 100% FINE: Move precisely to the third measurement position with 100% velocity.

-You need to teach the three measurement positions in advance.
-For information about how to teach the waypoint, see the Teach Calibration Start Point section in the FANUC Automatic Calibration.
+The three measurement positions need to be taught in advance.
+For the specific teaching method, see the Teach Calibration Start Point section in FANUC Automatic Calibration.

 41: !Set Robot_Id,R No. ;